MkDay/Post-Collection/prevent-default-vs-return-false.md

 # JavaScript preventDefault - Does it work the way its name suggests?

 Often, almost everyone don't like to use **_default behaviors_** which are provided by default on the web (or even maybe in every case in this world).
+For instance, as users we have our own preferences about the color or font-size of the text, themes of a web page (eg: dark or light theme), in the meantime, as developers we like or need to do different things with some events, such as, navigating through a link, submitting forms, etc.

-They all need the web as much as flexible and customizable more than ever.
-So, as a developer, you're going to have much hard time working on it.
+It seems in both cases, we all need the web as much as flexible and customizable more than ever.
+As a developer, you're going to have much hard time working on it!

 So, no one on the web needs default, means they needs to prevent from default.
 That's where the JavaScript [Event.preventDefault()]() comes in to the play.

+Okay then, let's *prevent* from wasting extra time and dive into the topic.

 At this point, you may be wondering about these two words [*Event*](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events) and [*.preventDefault()*](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) in the JavaScript at the first place.

 In brief, *Events* are...